boekenbox/gitbook-beta/setup-and-general-settings/general-settings/other-global-settings/bot-settings.md

 {% tab title="Description" %}
 Bot will delay processing a new pair for a set amount of seconds.

-Useful for when Gunbot requests data faster than the exchange API is allowing you to do.
+Useful for when bitRage requests data faster than the exchange API is allowing you to do.
 As the needed delay depends on the amount of pairs and the speed your system needs to cycle pairs, there are no recommended values.

 This is the global setting for bot delay, it is ignored when an exchange specific delay is set.
 {% endtab %}